 These salmon fish cakes are a kind of a blank canvas.
 Mash potatoes and peas together then add salmon, lemon zest, and whichever herbs you like.
 They aren’t posh, but they’re a delicious quick and easy pantry meal full of subtle flavours.

-Fish cakes are another one of those dishes, just like fish pie, that grab my attention on a pub menu.
+Fish cakes are one of those dishes, just like fish pie, that grab my attention on a menu.

-The only thing is, in recent years fish cakes on menus when you eat out are usually a bit fancy.
-Typically they’ll be Thai fish cakes.
-Don’t get me wrong, these are delicious and I’d order them in a heartbeat, but whatever happened to plain old fish cakes – just fish and potato with a few flavourings and a lovely crispy exterior?
+The only thing is, in recent years fish cakes on menus are usually fancy.
+Typically they’re Thai fish cakes.
+These are delicious and I order them in a heartbeat, but whatever happened to plain old fish cakes – just fish and potato with a few flavourings and a lovely crispy exterior?

 Because these are so simple, what I was aiming for was a recipe with a nice ratio of salmon to potato i.e. not too much potato, and some nice additions that don’t overshadow the delicately-flavoured fish.